You don't manage memory.

 Free & Open Source

 MIT licensed.
-2,080 tests.
+2,500+ tests.
 41 citations.
-18 zetetic agents + dynamic synthesis.
+Pairs with zetetic-team-subagents (116 reasoning agents) and automatised-pipeline (Rust codebase intelligence).
 Give your agent a brain.